Sky Scrapper

-Sky Scrapper (also known as Stary Sky Riper) is a flying roller coaster at World Joyland in Wujin, Changzhou, Jiangsu, China.
+Sky Scrapper (also known as Starry Sky Ripper) is a flying roller coaster at World Joyland in Wujin, Changzhou, Jiangsu, China.
 Sky Scrapper was one of World Joyland's opening day attractions, officially opening on April 30, 2011.
 The 2805.1 ft ride stands 131.3 ft tall, and features a top speed of 54.7 mph.
 Designed by Swiss firm Bolliger & Mabillard, Sky Scrapper restrains riders in the prone position and features five inversions.

 History

 World Joyland officially opened to the public on April 4, 2011.
 The park opened with the custom-designed Sky Scrapper, a Flying Coaster model from Bolliger & Mabillard.
 The ride is located in the Universe of Starship area of the park.
 The park is derived from the World of Warcraft and StarCraft franchises.

 Characteristics

 The roller coaster's steel track is approximately 2805 ft in length and the height of the lift is 131.3 ft.
 Sky Scrapper operates with two steel and fiberglass trains.
 Each train has seven cars that seat four riders in a single row, for a total of 28 riders per train.

 Sky Scrapper features a total of five inversions, which ties it with The Flying Dinosaur for the most inversions on a B&M Flying Coaster model.
 These include a zero-g roll, a vertical loop, a "Lie to Fly"/"Fly to Lie" pair, and two inline twists.
 A "Lie to Fly" element is when riders are on their backs, facing the sky and they are flipped and face the ground.
 A "Fly to Lie" element is the opposite.
 As of August 2013, Sky Scrapper is the only Bolliger & Mabillard Flying Coaster to feature a vertical loop, and is one of only two to feature a zero-g roll.